open-craft/openedx-completion-aggregator/README.rst

 stored values are then used for reporting on course-wide completion (for course admin views).

-By tracking which blocks have been changed recently (in the [`StaleCompletion` table](https://github.com/open-craft/openedx-completion-aggregator/blob/master/completion_aggregator/models.py#L272) table) These stored values can also be used to shortcut calculations for portions of the course graph that are known to be up to date.
+By tracking which blocks have been changed recently (in the `StaleCompletion table <https://github.com/open-craft/openedx-completion-aggregator/blob/a71ab4f077a/completion_aggregator/models.py#L272>`_
+), these stored values can also be used to shortcut calculations for portions of the course graph that are known to be up to date.
 If a user has only completed blocks in chapter 3 of a three-chapter course since the last time aggregations were stored, there is no need to redo the calculation for